CazzTete/King-s-Mercy_Epitech/README.md

 # King-s-Mercy_Epitech
-A defender game in c using csfml.
-Made with Twisterrr AKA clément1 bérard.
+A Tower defense game in c using the csfml library.
+Made with Twisterrr.